 The main features of the Scientific Trunk, which is divided into six blocks, include:

-- One-week Launch orientation featuring M-Home house sorting and Doctoring small group assignements.
+- Launch orientation featuring M-Home house sorting and Doctoring small group assignments.

-- Chief Concern Course and Optimizing Patient Care Curriculum modules.
+- Chief Concern course and Interprofessional Education modules.

 - Development of patient care and information management skills throughout the year.